 Help Desk Services from CIBSE Certification

-CIBSE Certification provides technology support services exclusively to members of the CIBSE Low Carbon Energy Assessor's (LCEA) and Air Conditioning Inspectors Scheme.
+CIBSE Certification provides technology support services exclusively to CIBSE Certification registrants.
 Our support team is committed to delivering high quality customer service and support to all Scheme members.

-The Help Desk services will be available between the hours of 9am and 5pm GMT, Monday to Friday.
+The Help Desk services are available between the hours of 9am and 5pm GMT, Monday to Friday.

 After hours support is not guaranteed and calls, emails or tickets received after 5pm and before 9am Monday to Friday, as well as the weekends, will be forwarded to an answering service.